jacksleight/laravel-raster/README.md

 # Raster

-Easily rasterize views and components to images by dropping in a directive and fetching a URL.
+Rasterise views and components to images by simply adding a directive and fetching the URL.
 Automatic scaling, caching, protection and preview mode.
 Zero configuration (unless you need it).

 ## Installation